 Best Slow Cooker Features

-The most advanced feature is the programmable setting, which is offered on many slow cookers and Crock-Pots.
-Being able to set the cooker to start at a certain time is great for those who must leave their slow cooker unattended, to return later to a meal that's ready to serve.
-Also, a notable feature is an automatic Keep Warm setting, which often accompanies a programmable feature.
+The most advanced feature is the programmable setting, which is offered on many slow cookers.
+Being able to set the cooker to start at a certain time is great for those who must leave it unattended (such as during the workday), and return later to a meal that's ready to serve.
+Also, a notable feature is an automatic "Keep Warm" setting, which often accompanies a programmable feature.
 Programmable models usually have a Low and High setting and can also be used as a manual set slow cooker.

-Most manual (non-programmable) slow cookers have Warm, Low, High-temperature settings, but it's always good to confirm before buying.
+Most manual (non-programmable) slow cookers have Warm, Low, and high-temperature settings, but it's always good to confirm before buying.
 The Warm function can be very handy when the meal is delayed.

 Slow Cook Function in a Multi Appliance